Welcome to the Personal Finance Calculators section at free-online-calculator-use.com.

 This free online personal finance calculator will calculate the present value of an annuity starting either with a future lump sum (loan) or with a future payment amount (retirement annuity), and for either an ordinary annuity or for an annuity due.
 Includes a year-to-year chart showing how the future sum will decline to zero, an example of the importance of "Being On the Right Side of Compounding Interest Equation", and a brief answer to "What is Present Value of An Annuity?".

-This free online personal finance calculator will calculate the sales tax amount on a pretax price, or calculate the sales tax portion of a tax-included price.
-The introduction includes "How Much Sales Tax Are You Paying On Your Wages?", "How To Reduce Your Work Hours", and "How to Calculate Sales Tax".
+This free online personal finance calculator will calculate the sales tax amount on a pretax price, or calculate the sales tax portion of a tax-included price (reverse, or backwards from total).
+Plus, the calculator includes a built-in State Sales Tax Rates look-up feature.
+The page includes "How Much Sales Tax Are You Paying On Your Wages?", "How To Reduce Your Work Hours", "How to Calculate Sales Tax", and a mini Sales Tax Rate Calculator.

 Tip Calculator to Calculate Gratuity and Split the Check Fairly